remindmodel/remind/tutorials/01_GettingREMIND.md

 Please add the GAMS training license you have been provided (gamslice.txt) by saving the file to your local GAMS folder.
 Under Windows something like `C:\Program Files (x86)\GAMS\<version number>`

-In addition *R* (<https://www.r-project.org/>) is required for pre- and postprocessing and run management (needs to be added to the user's PATH variable as well).
+In addition, *R* (<https://www.r-project.org/>) is required for pre- and postprocessing and run management (needs to be added to the user's PATH variable as well).
 It is recommended to also install RSudio (<https://www.rstudio.com>).

 On Windows you need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and add it to the system PATH variable.